 You might have heard cellulite is genetic and if you have it then you’re stuck with it for good.
 But this isn’t true!
 Yes, genetics do play a big role but with the right strategies you can smooth out your stubborn cellulite on your butt.
 Here you’ll discover not only why you have cellulite in the first place but what really works to lose it.

-So to address the elephant in the room let’s talk genetics.
+So to address the elephant in the room let’s talk about genetics.
 Women tend to naturally have a pear-shaped body type (1).
 This instantly makes them more prone to storing excess fat in the lower trunk like their hips and thighs (2).
-And with the more fat you have in a certain area the more likely you are to be plagued with cellulite there (3).
+And the more fat, you have in a certain area the more likely you are to be plagued with cellulite there (3).

 You can even have a really thin upper body but if you’re storing excess fat in your hips then your likelihood of cellulite goes way up.
 Your fat deposits push through your skin causing this pesky cellulite (4).
 It’s usually the worst in the butt and thighs but can be present in other areas of the body like your arms and stomach.

 Women’s fat cells underneath their skin are usually arranged vertically while men’s are typically arranged in a cross structure (6).
 This makes it significantly easier for women’s fat cells to start pushing their way into the skin.
-So if you’re suffering from cellulite then you most likely have vertically arranged fat cells (7).
-But women who are lucky enough to have genetics that arranges their fat cells in a cross pattern can be overweight but not suffer from cellulite.
+So if you’re suffering from cellulite then you most likely have vertically arranged cells of fat (7).
+But women who are lucky enough to have genetics that arranges theirs in a cross pattern can be overweight but not suffer from cellulite.

 When you’re young the connective tissue in your skin is flexible but as you age it stiffens up.
 And with more fat in a certain area like your butt then the more your fat cells are going to push and strain this stiff connective tissue.
 With time your fat cells can grow larger and continue into your outer skin layer leading to dimpling aka cellulite (8).